maread99/beanahead/README.md

 If using the underlying functions directly in the codebase then the print stream can be set via the following methods of the `beanahead.config` module:
 - `set_print_stderr()`
 - `set_print_stdout()`

+### Custom account root names
+If you're not using the default account root names (e.g. 'Assets', 'Income', 'Expenses' etc) then beanahead will need to know the values that you are using.

+The subcommands of the cli that require these names get them from a ledger ('addrx' will read them from the main ledger which is a required argument, 'make' will read them from any ledger passed to its optional --main argument).

+If using the underlying functions directly in the codebase then the names can be set either by passing a dictionary to `config.set_account_root_names` or by passing a ledger that contains these options to `utils.set_account_root_names`.

+The currently set names can be inspected via `config.get_account_root_names()` and reset to the default values with`config.reset_account_root_names()`.

 ## Alternative packages
 The beancount community offers a considerable array of add-on packages, many of which are well-rated and maintained.
 Below I've noted those I know of with functionality that includes some of what `beanahead` offers.
 Which package you're likely to find most useful will come down to your specific circumstances and requirements - horses for courses.